 Effective student networking loop:

 Read our networking in finance cold email guide and finance coffee chat networking guide for UK-specific scripts.
+For the full internship skills stack (CV through desk habits and return offers), see how to get an investment banking internship.
 Networking supports applications; it rarely replaces a weak CV.

 Once your CV passes, banks test judgement under pressure through layered gates.